axelarnetwork/axelar-examples/README.md

 ### Call contract

-This dapp relays a message from source-chain to destination-chain.
+This dApp relays a message from source-chain to destination-chain.

-1. To deploy the dapp, run:
+1. To deploy the dApp, run:

 `node scripts/deploy examples/call-contract [<local|testnet>]`